RodrigoMorteo/YASEM/README.md

 ## Compatibility

-YASEM is designed for multiplatform usage, offering compatibility across various operating systems by relying on .net 7 (core) technologies.
-YASEM has been tested in Microsoft Windows 10, 11, OSX for 64 (intel) and Ubuntu Linux 20.04
+YASEM is designed for multiplatform usage, offering compatibility across various operating systems by relying on .net 9 (core) technologies.
+YASEM has been tested in Microsoft Windows 10, 11, OSX for 64 (intel) and Ubuntu Linux 20.04 and above.

 ## Configuration